GeoSmartCity-CIP/Excel-Metadata/README.md

 *English version, conformant to INSPIRE Metadata Implementing Rules *Italian version, conformant to national metadata specifications (RNDT)

-The file is structured into the following sheets
+The file is structured into the following sheets:

 a) Readme 	(this) sheet, containing brief instructions
 b) Form	sheet to be used to compile metadata
 c) XML	ISO19139 XML representation of the metadata